prurigro/gnome-app-grid-manager/README.md

 * **Create New Category Folder**: Create a new category folder to put applications into
 * **Delete Existing Category Folder**: Choose and confirm deletion of a category folder
 * **Clean Category Files**: Removes applications that aren't installed and visible from each category file, and sorts them alphabetically
-* **Apply Gnome Category Folders**: Applies the configured category folders and applications in Gnome
+* **Apply Gnome Category Folders**: Applies the configured category folders and applications in the Gnome application grid
-* **Clear Gnome Category Folders**: Removes all category folders and leaves applications unorganized
+* **Clear Gnome Category Folders**: Clears the category folders in the Gnome overview application grid

 ## Filesystem